awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-examples-section.md

 ts-node transcribe-create-job.ts  // If you prefer JavaScript, enter 'node transcribe-create-job.js'
 ```

-This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/transcribe/src/transcribe-create-job.ts)\.
+This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/transcribe/src/transcribe_create_job.ts)\.

-## Modifing a Amazon Transcribe cluster<a name="transcribe-list-jobs"></a>
+## List Amazon Transcribe jobs<a name="transcribe-list-jobs"></a>

-This example shows how list the Amazon Transcribe transcription jobs created cluster using the AWS SDK for JavaScript\.
-For more information about what other setting you can modify, see [ModifyCluster](https://docs.aws.amazon.com/Transcribe/latest/APIReference/API_ModifyCluster.html)\.
+This example shows how list the Amazon Transcribe transcription jobs using the AWS SDK for JavaScript\.
+For more information about what other setting you can modify, see [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TranscribeService.html#listTranscriptionJobs-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TranscribeService.html#listTranscriptionJobs-property)\.

 Create a Node\.js module with the file name `transcribe-list-jobs.ts`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
-Create an `Transcribe` client service object\.
-Create a paramters object, specifying the node type to be provisioned, and the master username and password for the database instance automatically created in the cluster, and finally the cluster type\.
+Create an `TranscribeService` client service object\.
+Create a parameters object with the required parameters\.

 **Note**
 This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
 You can create this example using V2 commands instead by making some minor changes\.
 For details, see [Using V3 commands](welcome.md#using_v3_commands)\.